elisoncrum/piipan/docs/adr/0010-use-bash-for-scripting.md

 ## Decision

 For now, use bash (explicitly as `/bin/bash`, not `/bin/sh`), as our primary scripting language.
-Bash scripts should be written to support bash 3.2, which is the latest version of bash on macOS and
+Bash scripts should be written to support bash 3.2, which is the latest version of bash on macOS.

 ## Consequences